 Planning and Economic Development Leadership Team

-Kristin Guild is the Deputy Director of Planning and Economic Development, responsible for department operations and assisting Director Dr. Bruce Corrie in department governance and overall management.
+Kristin Guild is Interim Director of Planning and Economic Development.
 Kristin has 25 years of experience in the field, including a decade leading the Business Development team in Minneapolis and work in planning and historic preservation in Upstate New York, New York City and Minnesota.